-For the hottest new restaurants in New Orleans this month, see here.
+For Eater’s guide to the hottest new restaurants in New Orleans this month, see here.

 The lovely Bésame is from chef Nanyo Dominguez, who has been cooking in New Orleans since 2015 — Dominguez helped open Johnny Sanchez in the CBD alongside chef Aaron Sanchez before moving to Uptown’s Tito’s Ceviche and Pisco and finally opening Espiritu Mezcaleria at the end of 2018.
 Now on his own for the first time, he’s serving ceviche in the styles of Mexico City, Oaxaca, Peru, and the Dominican Republic; Argentinian and Mexican-style empanadas; Colombian and Venezuelan-style arepas; and bigger plates like seafood paella; pan-seared fish with coconut milk and guajillo; and churrasco with chimichurri.
 It opened in October at 110 S. Rampart St. with a bar featuring South American wines and Latin American spirits, mezcal, raicilla, rums from the Caribbean, and piscos and brandies from South America.